Trail RCMP consider recommending charges after truck fire on Highway 3 - Arrow Lakes News

-Mounties are considering charge recommendations against a motorist whose truck caught fire on Highway 3, near Trail early Saturday, July 24.
+Mounties are considering charge recommendations after a motorist allegedly left his truck to burn on Highway 3, between Christina Lake and Castlegar.

-Trail RCMP said the motorist is a Castlegar man whose 2008 Ford F-150 was found burning on the highway near the Paulson Summit at around 1:30 a.m.
-The truck was seen driving at around 140 kilometres per hour moments before it landed on its passenger side door, Mounties said in a news release.
+Trail RCMP said the motorist is a Castlegar man whose 2008 Ford F-150 was found burning on the highway near the Paulson Summit at around 1:30 a.m, Saturday, July 24.
+The truck was seen driving at around 140 kilometres per hour moments before it rolled onto its passenger side door, Mounties said in a news release.

 A reconstruction analyst said the truck “slammed into rocks” along the road, rolled over and then caught fire.
 Police have not ruled out alcohol or speed as contributing factors.